on-api/on-api/2.5.0/spec_sp/order.md

 ### orderDateTime

-Date and time when the order was first received.
+Date and time when the order was created.

 * Data format: [dateTime](../common/dataformats.md#datetime)
 * Mandatory